tomi-l/mtw3dviewer/README.md

 # Textures
 Texture filenames are defined in .txx file.
 Actual texture image files are located in Models directory.
 These are mostly stored in .LBM format.
-I use https://github.com/HexaEngine/Hexa.NET.SDL.Image to extract pixel data.
+I use https://github.com/HexaEngine/Hexa.NET.SDL.Image to extract pixel data and convert it into Godot image.

-# Rendering
-I use [Godot](https://godotengine.org/) to render the model.